Frequently asked questions

 Pitches are generally booked for one unit, which is either a car accompanied by a tent, caravan or trailer tent; or a solo motorhome.
 If you’re bringing an awning, pup tent, second car or pet please tell us when booking, so that we can let the site know and inform you of any relevant charges.
 Camp sites will allocate you a pitch to accommodate your unit’s total length and width, which we send them with details of any additional equipment you have.
 With extra equipment space on your pitch may be restricted, especially if your unit is big.
 In this case, or if you want to bring even more equipment, book sites where pitches exceed 100m2, or book a second pitch.
 We indicate in the site panel the maximum unit size that we guarantee can be fitted on or can access a pitch.
 Where a camp site has a limited number of larger pitches we can request one for anyone with a longer unit than the maximum indicated in the site panel.

 It’s up to each site to decide.
-If dogs are allowed and are covered for travel to that country under the PETS Travel Scheme, the price is given in the price panel in the Carefree brochure.
+If dogs are allowed and are covered for travel to that country under the PETS Travel Scheme, the price is given in the price panel in the European Camping Holidays brochure.
 You must keep dogs on a lead and clear up behind them.
 Certain breeds, such as pit bull, rottweiler and Staffordshire bull terrier are, by law, not allowed on camp sites.
 Please ask before considering taking these or similar breeds of dog.
 Please note that dogs are not usually allowed in site accommodation such as mobile homes and chalets.
 Certain legal procedures must be followed when taking your pet abroad and in particular when bringing it back.
-However, Carefree partner dogs away, can make the whole process go smoothly.
-For more details on their services and to avoid any unnecessary problems please see the Travelling with Pets section in the Carefree brochure.
+However, our partner dogs away, can make the whole process go smoothly.
+For more details on their services and to avoid any unnecessary problems please see the Travelling with Pets section in the European Camping Holidays brochure.

 Many are within easy access of golf courses, horse riding and watersports.
 Please ask for further information if you need it.